-Choosing to buy a second home to act as a vacation rental for you and your family is a big deal.
+Choosing to buy a second home to act as a holiday rental for you and your family is a big deal.
 You can escape the rat race whenever you please; jet-setting to Singapore or heading to Bali on the break of a lifetime.
 Yes, buying a property abroad would equal a slice of paradise that you own to use whenever you want.
 However, is it all about that little piece of heaven, or are you going to find trouble in paradise?

 When you find the perfect property for sale, the first thing that comes to mind is snapping it up so that no one else can buy it.
 However, it can help to know what the benefits are of buying abroad before you go for it.
-Everything has pros and cons, and in this article, we’re going to discuss both when it comes to buying that Bali bolt-hole!
+Everything has pros and cons, and in this article, we’re going to discuss both when it comes to buying that property abroad!

 Pros Of Buying Property Abroad